 Whether it’s messaging apps, emails, text messages, or simply being able to get work done through your phone, it’s tempting to allow work to follow us home, even when we’re off the clock.

-It’s important to work towards leaving your work at work and not allowing yourself to develop bad habits.
+It’s important to work towards leaving your work at work and encouraging yourself to develop good habits.
 Deal with stress at work, not at home.

 Some extreme tips are to leave work phones and work computers at work, so you’re not tempted to check these devices at home.
 This might mean always getting your work done in the office, even if this means staying a few extra hours to ensure that happens.